What small business grants are available to female entrepreneurs?

 National and local government organisations, charities, and other non-profit groups usually provide grants.

-They are given to help businesses start or grow, and for specific actions such as buying equipment opens in new window, accessing training opens in new window, and exporting overseas opens in new window.
+They are given to help businesses start or grow, and for specific actions such as buying equipment, accessing training, and exporting overseas.

 There are also grant schemes explicitly aimed at female entrepreneurs.